 A comprehensive assessment for children, teens, and adults designed to identify functional visual deficits that may be impacting reading, learning, attention, comfort, or overall visual performance.
-Many patients seek this evaluation after being told their eyesight is “20/20” yet still experience headaches, eye strain, difficulty focusing, double vision, skipping lines when reading, or poor visual endurance.
-If you were referred by an optometrist, therapist, or school professional, this is typically the recommended exam.
+Many patients pursue this evaluation after being told their eyesight is “20/20,” yet they continue to experience headaches, eye strain, difficulty focusing, double vision, skipping lines when reading, or poor visual endurance.

 This evaluation goes beyond a routine eye exam and focuses on how the eyes and brain work together.
+Testing includes detailed assessment of:

 When clinically indicated, additional testing may include:

-At the conclusion of the visit, findings and recommendations are reviewed in detail, including whether vision therapy or other interventions are appropriate.
+Screening for retained primitive reflexes that may impact visual development At the conclusion of the visit, findings and recommendations are reviewed in detail, including whether vision therapy or other interventions are appropriate.

 Not sure if this is the right evaluation?